Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Approximate contradiction

 \begin{Proposition} At least one observation of the \emph{OR-Set} is obsolete. \end{Proposition}

-\begin{proof} Follows immediately from: (1) the fact that none of the observations is individually $\epsilon$-Contradictory to the new observation given the BN; (2) the \emph{OR-Set} is $\epsilon$-Contradictory to the new observation; and (3) removing any observation from the \emph{OR-Set} restores its consistency with $o_{new}$, but we can not know exactly which one is obsolete.
+\begin{proof} Follows immediately from: (1) the fact that none of the observations is individually $\epsilon$-Contradictory to the new observation given the CBN; (2) the \emph{OR-Set} is $\epsilon$-Contradictory to the new observation; and (3) removing any observation from the \emph{OR-Set} restores its consistency with $o_{new}$, but we can not know exactly which one is obsolete.
 Thus, each of the observations contained in the \emph{OR-Set} is likely to be involved in the contradiction \end{proof}

-As stated previously in section \ref{decomposition}, a same observation may appear concurrently in different subsets $\textbf{S}_i$.
+As stated previously in Sect.~\ref{decomposition}, a same observation may appear concurrently in different subsets $\textbf{S}_i$.
 However, it behaves in precisely the same way in all the subsets to which it belongs.
-Indeed, if this observation is individually $\epsilon$-Contradictory (resp. $\epsilon$-non Contradictory) to $o_{new}$ given the BN, it will appear in the \emph{AND-Set} (resp. \emph{OR-Set}) of each $\textbf{S}_i$ and in any case, it must (resp. may) be updated.
-This is, therefore, a simple duplication which can easily be handled.
+Indeed, if this observation is individually $\epsilon$-Contradictory (resp. $\epsilon$-non Contradictory) to $o_{new}$ given the CBN, it will appear in the \emph{AND-Set} (resp. \emph{OR-Set}) of each $\textbf{S}_i$ and in any case, it must (resp. may) be updated.
+This is, therefore, a simple duplication that can easily be handled.